Want to optimize your supply chain? First you need to see it

 To provide an obvious example, sending a shipment of goods from one side of Chicago to the other might be quicker at 1pm, when the traffic is relatively light, versus the 5:30pm rush hour.
 Being able to accurately predict transit times for both cases makes planning more efficient and has the potential to labor and money.

 Referring back to our golf game, it's far more complex than that.
-Traffic is only one factor to look at from the historical perspective.
+Traffic is only one factor to look at from a historical perspective.
 With a complete view of statistics compiled from years of data, a planner can agilely predict delays that may occur based on traffic cycles, weather averages, and variables like the third Thursday of November.

 But cargo vehicles can arrive late for a multitude of reasons and planners shouldn't have to wait until a delivery is overdue to find out.
 Real-time tracking saves on costs by enabling trucks to re-route themselves around bottlenecks.
 Or, in the case where a delay is unavoidable, planners can notify their customers about the shift in ETA far earlier, allowing waypoints to modify their schedules.